aaaccc2188/NLP_homework/.ipynb_checkpoints/README-checkpoint.md

 A dataframe of sentiment scores was created for each coin.

-1. Oversample the data using the `Naive Random Oversampler` algorithm
+1. BTC Sentiment

 ![BTC](images/BTC.PNG)

-2. Oversample the data using the `SMOTE` algorithm
+2. ETH Sentiment

 ![ETH](images/ETH.PNG)